hmcts/probate-caveats-frontend/README.md

 ### Running the application

 Run the application local server:
 ```
 $ yarn start
 ```

-Open [https://localhost:3000](https://localhost:3000) in a browser
+The application will be available locally at [https://localhost:3000](https://localhost:3000) but you will need to clone and have the following repositories up and running in the background:

+- probate-back-office: `https://github.com/hmcts/probate-back-office` - Follow the instructions in `probate-back-office/compose/README.md`.
+- probate-orchestrator-service: `https://github.com/hmcts/probate-orchestrator-service` - Follow the instructions in `probate-orchestrator-service/README.md`
+- probate-submit-service: `https://github.com/hmcts/probate-submit-service` - Follow the instructions in `probate-submit-service/README.md`

 ## Developing
 ### Code style

-Before submitting a Pull Request you will be required to run:
-`$ yarn eslint`
+Before submitting a Pull Request you will be required to run `$ yarn eslint` (which is also run automatically when trying to commit anyway).

 We have a number of rules relating to code style that can be found in [.eslintrc.js](https://github.com/hmcts/probate-caveats-frontend/blob/develop/.eslintrc.js).